walliski/myranks-for-gokz/README.md

 plugin instead utilizes Stored Procedures in the SQL server, so that we can make a few queries, but still large calculations in the SQL server itself.

-**This unfortunately means that SQLite databases are not supported!**
+**This unfortunately means that SQLite databases are not supported!
+And since this plugin heavily relies on GOKZ (and uses its DB connection), it means that your GOKZ installation also needs to run on MySQL!**

 ![Myranks Screenshot](https://github.com/walliski/myranks-for-gokz/blob/main/myrank_screenshots.png?raw=true)